Millions of people worldwide experience Sadness or Depression at some point. Depression is a mental illness, not an emotion.

 Researchers don’t know precisely what causes seasonal Depression.
 However, lack of sunlight may trigger the condition if you’re prone to getting it.
 The theories suggest:

-• Brain chemical imbalance: Brain chemicals called neurotransmitters send communications between nerves.
+- Brain chemical imbalance: Brain chemicals called neurotransmitters send communications between nerves.
 These chemicals include serotonin, which contributes to feelings of happiness.
 If you’re at risk of SAD, you may already have less serotonin activity.
-Since sunlight helps regulate serotonin, a lack of sunlight in the winter can worsen the situation.
+Since sunlight helps regulate serotonin, a lack of the sun in the winter can worsen the situation.
 Serotonin levels can fall further, leading to Depression.

 How Depression is Classified